napari/napari.github.io/fundamentals/tracks.md

 including how to create one and control its properties.
 To learn more about some of the other layer types that **napari** supports checkout some more of our tutorials listed below.
-The [shapes layer](./shapes) tutorial is a great one to try next as it describes more complex shapes and interactivity.

 {% include footer.md %}